 Despite being a kilometer away from each other and not allowed to communicate with talking, connections were made and messages were relayed.
 The indications of the experiment say that two people might be able to communicate with one person guessing what the other is thinking.
 Could this be true?

 Andrea Stocco, the lead author in the experiment published in PLOS ONE, says:

 “This is the most complex brain experiment ever done, at least in humans.
 It uses conscious experiences in visual signals.”

 The second person is called the “inquirer” and is located in a separate room.
 The Inquirer is given a list of possible objects and a set of “yes” and “no” questions.
 The inquirer asks the questions which then show up on the respondent’s computer screen.

 If the answer is yes, the coil vibrates strongly, stimulating the visual cortex of the inquirer’s brain.
 What occurs next is simply astonishing.
 A huge flash of light, or a phosphine, appears in the inquirer’s brain, seen as a blob or set of wavy lines.

 Phosphenes apparently play a large role in the success of the transference.
 As with the wrong guesses with the 72% accuracy results, scientists believe this comes from the fact that most people haven’t even experienced seeing phosphenes before.
 They just might not know how to interpret the flashes of light.

-They also want to try transferring between brain states, say brains that are sleeping connected with fully aware brains – maybe even focused brains communicating with those affected by ADHD.
+They also want to try transferring between brain states, say brains that are sleeping connected with fully aware brains – maybe even focused brains’ communicating with those affected by ADHD.
 The options could be endless!
-For now, we see another fantasy coming true.
-Stay tuned!
+For now, we see another fantasy possibly coming true.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.